bdboogie/DarkGolf/posts/rocks.md

 4. Next up was controlling an image in a post.
 Tried adding a div around content ![alt text]({{ image | url }} "Club Dinner 2019") but that just displayed the code
 5. Resorted to an HTML img tag in the post.md file

+08/12/2022
+1.Added previously created posts from the DarkCourse

 ![alt text]({{ image | url }} "Chef")